 What is TSA PreCheck?

-The federal Transportation Security Administration reports that in November 2021, 94% of PreCheck passengers waited less than five minutes in security lines.
+The federal Transportation Security Administration reports that in October 2022, 91 percent of PreCheck passengers waited fewer than five minutes in security lines.

 Where can I use TSA PreCheck?